Johnny-Morgan/hike-logger/static/testing/TESTING.md

 #### Edit hike

-- Clicked the 'Edit Hike' button to confirm user is redirected to the edit_hike page.
+- Clicked the 'Edit Hike' button to confirm the user is redirected to the edit_hike page.

 - Confirmed that the form was populated with the correct data.

 - Clicked the 'Edit Hike' button:

-    - Checked that the edited fields in the relevant hikes collection of the database was updated correctly.
+    - Checked that the edited fields in the relevant hikes collection of the database were updated correctly.

     - Checked that the information about the hike on its hike page was updated correctly.